galica9999/aws-cloud-formation-tiered-network-config/README.md

 - **ImageId** - This field is used to tell what image will be used to create the AMI.
 - **InstanceType** - This field is used to determine the resources the instance will have to use. t2.mirco, etc...
 - **KeyName** - This is used to define what key will be used to ssh into the device should we need to do so.
 - **SecurityGroupIds** - This is used to attach the instance to certain security groups.
-In this case we are attaching them to the interal application security groups.
+In this case we are attaching them to the internal application security groups.
 - **UserData** - This field is used to pass script the instance will run after it has come up.
-For us, we are installinng packages and replacing configuration file lines in it.
+For us, we are installing packages and replacing configuration file lines in it.
 - **Fn::Base64** - The script needs to be encoded in base 64 to work, so we are explicitly telling it to convert it to base 64 using this function.
 - **Fn::Join** - This function takes a list of two arguments.
 The first is the delimiter on how the second argument should be built.
 The second argument is a list of what you want to do.
-The first agument for us is a empty strinng, this means that after each comma in the second argument it will join the arguments with nothing in between them.
+The first argument for us is an empty string, this means that after each comma in the second argument it will join the arguments with nothing in between them.
 We could add comma in between the quotes and it will make a large line with commas in between each item in the list.

 </p>
 </details>